aegon1994/Diabetic-Retinopathy-classifier/README.md

 I calculated the class weight by compute_class_weight.
 This way is more convenient and it is suitable for middle level or severe level of unbalanced dataset which is like our dataset.
 The reasons I set focalloss for loss function are it is suitable middle level or severe level of unbalanced dataset liske our dataset, and it could calculate loss for hard-classified data or unknown standard classified dataset.
 These reasons matched our datasets, so I set focalloss for loss function.

 ### mixup and cutmix
+To make model learn key features sensitively, I used mixup and cutmix to handle images when model was trained.

+Mixup is a kind of photo mix technique, it would cut a part of photo and make up this part by same part of anthor photo. for example, there is a photo of cat, I cut the eye part of cat's photo and make it up by anothor cat's eye from different cat photo.

+Cutmix